GLindebyV/Volvo_V60_2012_Drive/service/BaseService.md

 | Coolant | ??? | ??? |

 ### Notes
-- When it comes to Engine oil Volvo recommends ACEA A5/B5 SAE 5W-30, but when it comes to unfavorable circumstances Volvo recommends ACEA A5/B5 SAE 0W-30.
+- Volvo recommends engine oil ACEA A5/B5 SAE 5W-30, but when it comes to unfavorable circumstances Volvo recommends ACEA A5/B5 SAE 0W-30.
 If you live in Sweden or any other country with cold climate, then you are in the category of unfavorable circumstances.

 ## Service replacement intervalls
 | Item | Years | kilometers | Note |